-We will look at these transitional issues across primary and secondary care, in mental health services, in chronic conditions, cancer care, and end of life care, to ensure learning and innovations are shared across the health and social care sectors.
+We are looking at these transitional issues across primary and secondary care, in mental health services, in chronic conditions, cancer care, and end of life care, to ensure learning and innovations are shared across the health and social care sectors.

-Specific projects will focus on cancer transitions (managed local follow-up of long term lymphoma survivors – the ADAPT programme) with the Christie and Cancer Vanguard.
-We will then take learning from lymphoma and apply it to other cancer.
+Specific projects focus on cancer transitions (managed local follow-up of long term lymphoma survivors – the ADAPT programme) with the Christie and Cancer Vanguard.
+We will then take learning from lymphoma and apply it to other types of cancer.
 Other projects will look at:

 - interventions to support the coordination of specialists before, during and after hospital discharge;

 - the co-design and feasibility testing of 'patient-held care records';

 - understanding and testing solutions to the threats to safety in the 'inpatient to community' circuit of care in mental health services and offender healthcare.